 Hi, everyone.
 My name is Nadia.
-We spoke about many different things, but I [INAUDIBLE] talking about because part of my history of my mother happened [INAUDIBLE] and her people are from the upper [INAUDIBLE] rain forest, which is on the borderland with Liberia and [INAUDIBLE] rain forest is one of the largest wet rain forests in the world after the Amazon.
+We spoke about many different things, but I was excited to hear what you're talking about because part of my history through my mother is that her people are from the Upper Guinean rain forest, which is on the borderland with Liberia, and the Upper Guinean rain forest is one of the largest wet rain forests in the world after the Amazon.

-And so my family comes [INAUDIBLE] rice farmers.
-There's a lot of important station happening.
-And so there are lots of patients of indigenous race.
-People are losing lands and people aren't able to farm, and also flora and fauna that's native to that area [INAUDIBLE] and animals are being displaced and lost, and so that's a little of the history that I carry and I think about.
+And so my family comes from Upper Guinean rice farmers.
+There's a lot of deforestation happening.
+And so there are lots of issues with indigenous rights.
+People are losing lands and people aren't able to farm, and also flora and fauna that's native to that area is being lost and animals are being displaced and lost, and so that's a little of the history that I carry and I think about.